Jannat-Javed/Naruto-Hand-Seals-Detection/README.md

 ## Files
  - demo.py: Main script for real-time detection.
-- main.py: Contains the logic for processing detections and displaying results.
+- main.py: Contains the logic for processing detections and displaying pics.
-- train.ipynb: Notebook for training the YOLOv11 model.